guanarp/pizzaApp/README.md

 # pizzaApp

-A backend project built with FastAPI and SQLAlchemy
+A backend project built with FastAPI and SQLAlchemy; tested using Swagger UI, Postman and Pytest.

 ## Requirements